-Because your Career Planning is unique, the Walton College Career Center wants to get acquainted with you as soon as you enter the University of Arkansas.
-There is no charge to you for services provided in our Career Center.
-To respect your busy schedule, we ask that you make an appointment to visit with Career Center staff.
+Because your Career Planning is unique, Walton Career Services wants to get acquainted with you as soon as you enter the University of Arkansas.
+There is no charge to you for career services.
+To respect your busy schedule, we ask that you make an appointment to visit with Career Services staff.
 However, we are happy to assist you when you "walk in" with a question or request for information.
 We look forward to working with you.
 Contact us today with a question or to schedule an appointment.

 Majors | Career Profiles | Personality | Skills | Your Brand

 The Sam M. Walton College of Business offers two degree programs.
 While very similar, the two degrees have slight differences that make them unique.
 The Bachelor of Science in Business Administration is intended for students who have a particular interest in a specific field of business and who wish to focus most of their time in one particular area.
 The Bachelor of Science in International Business allows students to select a particular field of business, but also incorporates emphases in foreign language and global economics.
 Regardless of which degree plan is selected, students may choose from a broad variety of majors and concentrations.

 - What majors are offered at the Walton College?